-The United States has one of the highest fire death and injury rates in the world.
+The United States' fire death rate ranks eighth among 25 developed countries for which statistics are available (CDC).
 The majority of reported structure fires occur in residences.
 Nationally, the most common causes of residential fires are cooking, and heating equipment.
 Whether in the form of flames or smoke, fire is the third leading cause of deaths occurring in the home.

 The Minnesota Safety Council offers these suggestions to help you reduce your fire risk:

 Buy and install smoke alarms, for each level of your home.
 The chances of dying in a fire are cut in half with the presence of a working smoke alarm.
 Place a smoke alarm in each bedroom or sleeping area.
 Sleepers are at greater risk of dying in a fire because smoke and toxic gases can put them into a deeper sleep and eventually kill them.

 There are two types of smoke alarms.
 The ionization detector is the most commonly used and senses fast flaming fires.
 The photoelectric detector senses smoldering fires and will not give nuisance alarms from cooking.
 Some smoke alarms are now combination alarms using both technologies and have a hush button to silence nuisance alarms.

 Test your alarms on a monthly basis and change batteries twice a year.
 Make changing batteries an annual habit by centering it around specific holidays or birthdays or at the spring and fall time changes.
 Consider purchasing ten-year lithium batteries for your alarms.
 Remember that the alarms themselves have a lifespan of less than ten years and must be periodically replaced.
 A smoke alarm is only effective if it is properly maintained.